bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ## Summary

 This guide is something I am aiming for when interacting with the community and maintaining open source projects.
-I definitely failed many times to follow these rules, especially around staying healthy part (: But I feel like these items can guide you to achieve happiness and improve open source world!
-We can sum these rules into 3 main points:
+I definitely failed many times to follow these rules, especially around the staying-healthy part (: But I feel like these items can guide you **to achieve happiness and improve the open source world!** We can sum these rules into 3 main points:

 ### Treat others like you would like to be treated.